19hours/sg-statutes/Acts/Residential Property Act.md

 (iii) any hotel registered under the provisions of the Hotels Act (Cap.
 127); and

-(iv) such other land or building, in whatever manner zoned in the Master Plan, as the Minister may, by notification in theGazette, declare to be industrial, commercial or non- residential property for the purposes of this Act;
+(iv) such other land or building, in whatever manner zoned in the Master Plan, as the Minister may, by notification in theGazette, declare to be industrial, commercial or non-residential property for the purposes of this Act;

 “Singapore company” means any company which satisfies the following requirements: